Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 by Theorem~\ref{derived-schemes-2}.

 \end{proof}

-\subsection{Nearby Cycles are Almost Coherent for General $X$ and $\cal{E}$}
+\subsection{Nearby cycles are almost coherent for general $X$ and $\cal{E}$}

-The main goal of this section is to generalize Theorem~\ref{almost-coh} to the case of a general generic fiber $X$ and any $\O_{X^\diam}^+/p$-vector bundle $\cal{E}$.
+The main goal of this section is to generalize Theorem~\ref{almost-coh} to the case of a general generic fiber $X$.
 The idea is to reduce the general case to the smooth case by means of Lemma~\ref{lemma:different-top}, resolution of singularities, and proper hyperdescent.

 For the rest of this section, we fix a perfectoid $p$-adic field $K$ with a good pseudo-uniformizer $\varpi \in \O_K$ (see Definition~\ref{defn:good-unifor}).
 We always do almost mathematics with respect to the ideal $\m= \bigcup_{n}\varpi^{1/p^n}\O_K$.